ziap/ziap/README.md

  - I like to code things from scratch and optimize my workflow.
  - I can build websites, write CLI apps, develop simple games, and architect basic ML models.
  - I really enjoy low-level programming, working with images and graphics, and building user interfaces.

-## 🧰 Things I work with

-I use C++ for computational heavy stuffs, Python for web scraping and data science, Rust for web servers and interactive applications, and JavaScript for front-end web development.

-I daily-drive Linux with a window manager and do most of my work in the terminal.
+ - I daily-drive Linux with a window manager and do most of my work in the terminal.
 Make sure to check out my [dotfiles](https://github.com/ziap/dotfiles).

 ## 💻 Projects